3 Reasons Sprinters Fall Apart at the End of Races

 When coaches fail to adequately develop the anaerobic energy system, athletes often decelerate rapidly at the end of their race.
 This is frequently the cause in the 400, occasionally the cause in the 200 and never the cause in the 100.

-In a nutshell, when coaches do too much aerobic and interval work and not enough acceleration, top end speed, specific endurance, strength or power work, sprinters fail to develop the qualities required to be successful in the sprint events.
+In a nutshell, when coaches do too much aerobic and interval work and not enough acceleration (high intensity runs of 2-4 seconds), top end speed/maximum velocity (high intensity runs of 4-8 seconds), speed endurance (high intensity runs of 8-15 seconds), special endurance (high intensity runs of 20 seconds to 2 minutes), strength and power (weight room, multi jumps, and multi throws) development, sprinters fail to develop the qualities required to be successful in the sprint events.

 2. Coordination Erosion